Our Services

 Menopause Clinic

-Virtual medicine can offer individuals across Ontario a detailed menopause consultation without the need to travel to a major center.
-As more health care providers recognize the increasing need for menopause management strategies, virtual menopause assessment can offer patient- focused education and solutions.
-A referral to the BFHT Menopause Clinic can provide counselling, individualized risk assessment, guidance on prevention of chronic disease, discussion of therapeutic options, and often prescribing if/ when appropriate.
-Conclusions and guidance will be shared with the referring provider.
+As more health care providers recognize the increasing need for menopause management strategies, virtual menopause assessment can bridge the gap and offer not only solutions to patients but also education to providers.
+Virtual medicine is very helpful for those who live outside urban centres, or for whom travel to a menopause clinic is difficult.
+A referral to the BFHT Menopause Clinic can provide counselling, individualized risk assessment, guidance on prevention of chronic disease, discussion of therapeutic options, and prescribing if/ when appropriate.
+Conclusions and guidance will be shared with the referring provider.With Ontario MOH 24 month policy on comprehensive virtual care for specialist consultations, the initial assessment (and necessary virtual follow-up appointments) can typically be completed within the time frame.
+Stable therapies can then be continued by the referring provider (family physician, gynecologist, or nurse practitioner).

-URGENT referrals (cancer survivors and health care providers), need to be clearly indicated in the subject line URGENT:SURVIVORSHIP or URGENT:HCP.
+URGENT referrals (cancer survivors and health care providers), need to be clearly indicated in the subject line: URGENT:SURVIVORSHIP or URGENT:HCP.
 Urgent clients are offered an appointment within 3 months.

 Specialists